20: Matt Gordon on Rogue Farm Corps

 David Burns and Austin Young talk about the placement of fruit trees throughout urban spaces as a means to cultivate community and food security.
 Fallen Fruit is a collaborative art project that began in Los Angeles in 2004 with mapping public fruit–fruit that grows on or over public property.
 Our projects include diverse site-specific artworks that embrace public participation.
 Fallen Fruit’s art works encourage the public to experience their city as a fruitful, generous place, inviting people to engage in sharing and collectively explore the meaning of community and collaboration through public participation and exhibition projects.

-Today on The Urban Farm Podcast we Jim Dennis, a featured farmer here to expand on his urban farming journey.
+Today on The Urban Farm Podcast we Jim Dennis from Farm Phoenix, a featured farmer here to expand on his urban farming journey.
 Jim was raised on a farm that had one foot in the past and one in the future.
 Leaving that place, he spent a long time in cities and the corporate world, and eventually returned to his roots.
 Jim’s business is to help people learn the ways of gardening and adapting to a sustainable lifestyle.

 Today on The Urban Farm Podcast we have Casey Hay to talk about gardening as a tool for special education and student partnerships!
 One of Casey’s personal missions is to educate our up-and-coming generations with knowledge that is attainable for all learning styles.
 She currently works in a self-contained Special Education classroom at Curry Elementary in the Tempe School District.
 She has introduced the "Kindness Matters" garden project, which she originally created in 2013, to the school Special Ed program.
 This program builds self-confidence and pride in the students by walking them through all the steps of planting and maintaining a garden from seed, also providing the opportunity to connect general education and special education students together.